 Image

 4. Write down details.
 Times, locations, who said what, badge numbers, and any cameras nearby.

-5. Call a violent crimes lawyer in Wayne County, IL right away to protect your rights and guide your next steps.
+5. Call a violent crimes lawyer in Wayne County, IL immediately so they can protect your rights and direct your next moves.

+Image